aciccarello/ciccarello.me/reviews/san-diego/index.md

 ### Oceanside Pier

-A must see stop if spending any time in Oceanside.
+A must-see stop if spending any time in Oceanside.
 Even if you only walk out halfway, it's a nice place to watch the surfers and see the coastline.
 You might even see a fisherman reel in something.
-The diner at the end of the pier has closed but there's a new fish place in the small hut nextdoor.
+The diner at the end of the pier has closed but there's a new fish place in the small hut next door.

 ### San Luis Ray Mission

-Historic Catholic mission created as part of the Spanish expansion in the area.
+Historic Catholic mission created as part of the early Spanish expansion in the area.
 Still conducting mass and has a large cemetery.
-It's an iconic part of Oceanside's history and includes a small museum which dives into the complicated history between the church and the local Luseño people.
-Also has a copy of an act signed by president Abraham Lincoln to fund the mission as it stated to fall into disrepair.
+It's an iconic part of Oceanside's history and includes a small museum that dives into the complicated history between the church and the local Luseño people.
+Also has a copy of an act signed by President Abraham Lincoln to fund the mission as it stated to fall into disrepair.
 Out front are some ruins from an old part of the complex.
 Worth a short visit if you want a little insight into local history.

 ### The "Top Gun" house

-One of the last hikes if it's era in Oceanside, this house was featured in the original Top Gun as the hike of the female lead.
-It has since been restored by the Mission Pacific Resort and moved to the center of it's property.
+One of the last buildings of its era in Oceanside, this house was featured in the original Top Gun as the hike of the female lead.
+It has since been restored by the Mission Pacific Resort and moved to the center of its property.
 They now sell mini, portable pies.

 ### Pier View Coffee

 Local coffee shop a short walk from the pier.
 Good place to work on a laptop for a few hours or just grab a specialty latte.

 ### Parlor Donuts

 Croissant donut shop.
 Best if you can get them fresh in the morning.
-Used to have breakfast tacos but those were taken off the menu.
+They used to have breakfast tacos but those were taken off the menu.

 ### Colima's Mexican restaurant

-Large, delicious burritos.
+Large, delicious burritos tucked in a central location on Pier View Way.